RightToAskOrg/righttoask-docs/FlowOptionPage.md

   - The upper option's buttons navigate an MP ExploringPage to choose an MP to answer your question and then returns you to the ReadingPage
-  - The lower box's button options navigates to either an MP ExploringPage or a Public Authority ExploringPage and then returns the user to the QuestionAskerPage to determine who should raise your question before going to the reading page.
+  - The lower box's button options navigates to either an MP ExploringPage or a Public Authority ExploringPage and then returns the user to the QuestionAskerPage to determine who should raise your question before going to the ReadingPage.

   - The page has a home button on the toolbar to bail out of the main flow of the question drafting process and return to the main page.

+## ViewModel:
+  - Makes use of the **QuestionViewModel.Instance** as part of the *"MainFlow"* for drafting questions